zibz0017/QuartzVault/content/Hashkafa/General Hashkafa.md

 Some yeshivos in Europe (such as Yeshiva Chachmei Lublin, Slabodka, Radin, and Volozhin) had their bochurim dressed nicely (walking with silver walking sticks), had beautiful buildings as well as pay the townspeople to make food for the bochurim instead of relying on tzedakah from them.
 This was for a few reasons:
 1. In terms of dressing nicely and having beautiful buildings, during this time, universities were on the rise.
 Their students looked sophisticated (dressed nicely, clean shaven, etc.) as well as acted sophisticated (analyzed and thought deeply about things).
 Yeshiva bochurim needed to keep up with them for a few reasons:
 	1. To avoid a Chillul Hashem (people would look down on yeshiva bochurim).
 	2. To avoid dissuading potential talmidim from joining the yeshiva.
-This might have been even more true of the smartest bochurim who were potentially targeted by the maskilim (such as the Chofetz Chaim when he was young).
+This might have been even more true of the smartest bochurim who were potentially targeted by the maskilim (such as the Chofetz חיים when he was young).
 	3. To avoid destroying the bochurim’s self-image.
 2. In terms of paying families for food, the families looked down on the yeshiva bochurim for taking the food away from their kids as well as being a leech on society.
 They also cooked the worst meal on that night.
 By paying the families (some of them receiving substantial portions of the money they made through this), the families took a much more positive look at the yeshiva and the bochurim.
 This was important for the three reasons mentioned before.[^1]

    There are elements of this which some felt were not ideal.
-The Chofetz Chaim, for example, did not like these changes.
+The Chofetz חיים, for example, did not like these changes.
 He felt that that people should be mistapek bimuat.
 However, he understood the changing times and realized that this is what the bochurim needed.[^2]

    See [[#Change in Learning Style (Rav Chaim Brisker)]] as well
 ## Change in Learning Style (Rav Chaim Brisker)